BTC-Lab/Denovo-Analysis-of-Bacteria/README.md

 **Using UniProt IDs from a BLAST Search to Retrieve Protein Information**

-After performing a BLAST search on the UniProt website, you'll obtain a list of UniProt accession numbers.
+After performing a BLAST search on the UniProt website, obtain a list of UniProt accession numbers.
 These identifiers can be used to access detailed protein information, including protein names, source organisms, and functional annotations.

 How It Works
-UniProt offers an ID Mapping API that enables you to:
+UniProt offers an ID Mapping API that enables:
 • Submit a list of UniProt accession IDs
 • Retrieve comprehensive annotation data for each corresponding protein